PodcastsHealth & WellnessReclaim Your Rise: Type 1 Diabetes with Lauren Bongiorno

 YT: Reclaim Your Rise

-If Dana’s story made you feel less alone or more hopeful about what’s possible with T1D, subscribe and leave a review so more people can find these conversations.
+If this episode made you feel seen or reminded you that you do not have to hide your diabetes, subscribe and leave a review so more people with T1D can find these conversations.

 • Reclaim Your Rise: Type 1 Diabetes with Lauren Bongiorno

-💻 Apply for coaching and talk to our team so you can reclaim the life you deserve with T1D.
+💻Apply for 1:1 or group coaching and talk to our team so you can reclaim the life you deserve with T1D.

 Stay connected with us: